ENNEAM/ennea-upd/README.md

  1. Review [EIP-1](EIPS/eip-1.md).
  2. Fork the repository by clicking "Fork" in the top right.
  3. Add your EIP to your fork of the repository.
 There is a [template EIP here](eip-template.md).
- 4. Submit a Pull Request to Ethereum's [EIPs repository](https://github.com/ethereum/EIPs).
+ 4. Submit a Pull Request to Ennea's [EIPs repository](https://github.com/enneam/EIPs).

 Your first PR should be a first draft of the final EIP.
 It must meet the formatting criteria enforced by the build (largely, correct metadata in the header).
 An editor will manually review the first PR for a new EIP and assign it a number before merging it.
 Make sure you include a `discussions-to` header with the URL to a discussion forum or open GitHub issue where people can discuss the EIP as a whole.